What is Donald Trump's approval rating today? What do the polls say now? - ExBulletin

 – Donald J. Trump (@realdonaldtrump) April 7, 2025

+Having launched a historic world trade war that established the stock market for the roller coaster, Trump's approval notes were to change.
+His presidential approval rating remained stable in the first two months and even reached his note from all time in one or the other of his conditions.

-However, his third month in power shows that the opinion of the American public vacillates among the growing fears of a possible recession.
+However, his third month in power shows that the opinion of the American public went in the middle of the assault of prices and commercial wars and the growing fears of a possible recession.

+According to Harrisx's polls, Trump's approval rating has dropped since he took office, but still above water with an overall note of employment approval of 48% against 46% that disapproves.
+Although 49% of voters now think that the country is on the wrong track against 39% think that it is on the right track with 12% not yet.

+When they were asked what voters thought of their personal financial situation, respondents in the survey showed that 45% estimated that it would get worse, 32% saying that it was improving and 23% said either.

 Here is what the most recent polls on Trump's presidential notes are showing at the moment.

-What is Trump's current presidential approval?
-According to the daily survey of Rasmussen reports, Trump benefited from a constant employment approval of more than 50% in this term, with a sagging between the 1940s and 48% which disappear now.
-He also reflected 36% of Americans estimated that the country was heading in the right direction against 53% which was not, while 12% remain uncertain.
-Harrisx's polls show that Trump's approval rating has dropped since he took office, but still above water with a 48% overall employment rating against 46%.
-Although 49% of voters now think that the country is on the wrong track against 39% think that it is on the right track with 12% not yet.
-Interestingly, on the subject of prices as an effective foreign and economic policy, the public was quite divided with 49% saying that it was effective and 51% believing that it was not effective.
-He also found that 54% of voters think that Trump does a better job than his predecessor, former President Joe Biden, noting that this figure is also lower than his employment approval at 58% last month on Biden.Amide Tourmente Trifaire de Last week, the pedal of Quinnipiac university will show that 72% of voters will think that prices will harm That only 53% will think that prices will not make injury in the short term and that only 53% will help the prices which will harm the short -term economy, while only 53% will think that prices will not make injuries at the end of the economy and at the end of the end and at the end of the price, in the short term and in the long term, ultimately, long -term economy.
-This has shown that voters are very divided with regard to the way they see what political party cares more about their needs and problems, 33% saying the Democratic Party, 33% saying the republican party and 31% saying no party.
-Note: Among the self -employed, 46% said that none of the two parties cared, 27% said that the Democratic Party was concerned and 25% said the Republican party was more careful.
+Trump still gets higher notes on the management of his immigration policy with 48% approval against 44% who disappear.
+On the theme of the way Trump was managing Russia, 48% disapproved and on Ukraine, 46% disapproved, many are not yet sure.

+With regard to Vice-President JD Vance, he has a favorable opinion of 41% against 49% of an unfavorable and special government agent Elon Musk showed a favorable 39% against 57% unfavorable.

-The Realclear survey, which includes 12 different pollsters, including those mentioned above, shows that Trump's overall favorability fell to 46.9% against 50.3% which disapproves, to date.
+The Realclear survey, which includes 15 different probers, including those mentioned above, shows that Trump's overall favorability fell to 46.7% against 50.4% which disapproves, to date.

 |